American Music Awards 2020: See Jennifer Lopez, Megan Fox & More on the Red Carpet - E! Online

 Katy's performance will be particularly special, as this year's AMAs coincide with the 10th anniversary of her debut of "Firework" at the 2010 awards show.
 Set to sing "Only Love" from her newest album Smile, the performance will also be her first since giving birth in August.

 All in all, this year's AMAs sound like they're going to be one for the books!
-And to make things even better, we're taking a look at all of the A-listers' red carpet looks before the night kicks off.

 Check out the 2020 American Music Awards' red carpet fashion by scrolling through our massive gallery below!